Dr. James Davis

 Mason Hall 3151

 Ph.D., Boston University

-Davis has presented papers at regional and national meetings of the American Musicological Society, International Musicological Society, Society for American Music, College Music Society, Society for Ethnomusicology, Society for Military History, Music Library Association, and American Culture Association.
+Davis has presented papers at regional and national meetings of the American Musicological Society, Society for American Music, College Music Society, Society for Ethnomusicology, Society for Military History, Music Library Association, and American Culture Association.
 His research has been published in American Music, College Music Symposium, Journal of Military History, Nineteenth Century Studies, Journal of the History of Ideas, Journal of Band Research, and the Journal of American Culture.
-His articles on pedagogy have appeared in Music Docta, International Journal of Teaching and Learning in Higher Education, Journal of Aesthetic Education, and Philosophy of Music Education Review.
+His articles on pedagogy have appeared in International Journal of Teaching and Learning in Higher Education, Journal of Aesthetic Education, and Philosophy of Music Education Review.

 - The Way of Improvement Leads Home: reflections at the intersection of American history (religion (politics (and academic life (5).